drycc/workflow/src/quickstart/deploy-an-app.md

 additional processes to service requests:

 ```
-$ deis scale cmd=2 -a proper-barbecue
+$ drycc scale cmd=2 -a proper-barbecue
 Scaling processes... but first, coffee!
 done in 36s
 === proper-barbecue Processes